 I had a very big container of peanuts in the shell (Thank you, Peanut Board!) that I knew I realistically was never going to eat that way.
 So I decided to turn them into something I buy all the time - peanut butter!
 I shelled them all (not so fun), roasted them, threw them into the food processor with a handful of pepitas that needed to be used as well, and ground them up into peanut butter!
 If you have peanuts that aren't roasted, you can roast them in the oven first for 5-10 minutes at 350°F. Then blend in the food processor for 5-10 minutes or until smooth to make peanut butter.

 I also made the peanut butter into homemade peanut butter cups.
-To make them, I just melted 1/2 cup dark chocolate chips (I used Lily’s brand) and spooned 1 tsp into the bottom of paper-lined mini muffin tins.
-Then I scooped 1 tsp of the homemade peanut butter into each, then topped them all off with another tsp of melted chocolate and a sprinkle of flaky sea salt.
+To make them, I just melted ½ cup dark chocolate chips (I used Lily's brand) and spooned 1 teaspoon into the bottom of paper-lined mini muffin tins.
+Then I scooped 1 teaspoon of the homemade peanut butter into each, then topped them all off with another teaspoon of melted chocolate and a sprinkle of flaky sea salt.
 I will 100% be making them again very soon!
 Do yourself a favor and try homemade peanut butter cups.
 Just trust me.

 Artichoke White Bean Soup